-Will Cox, 25, advised Fox News on Friday that his mom, Leyla, who died Monday nighttime at the Excellence motel, became on a solo journey to celebrate her 53rd birthday and changed into excellent health.
+Will Cox, 25, advised Fox News on Friday that his mom, Leyla, who died Monday nighttime at the Excellence motel, went on a solo journey to celebrate her 53rd birthday and changed into excellent health.
 A Dominican police record, which Cox showed to Fox News, listed the motive of death as a coronary heart assault.
-Cox, who said he has been in everyday contact with the U.S. Embassy in Santo Domingo, maintained that Dominican officials have stonewalled as he has tried to examine more about the occasions of his mom’s loss of life and as he has pressed to have toxicology checks done.
-Cox said he did not talk to Dominican authorities at once; however, as a substitute, he communicated with embassy officials relaying statistics from the authorities.
+Cox, who said he has been in everyday contact with the U.S. Embassy in Santo Domingo, maintained that Dominican officials have stonewalled him as he has tried to examine more about the occasions of his mom’s loss of life and as he has pressed to have toxicology checks done.
+Cox said he did not talk to Dominican authorities at once; however, as a substitute, he communicated with embassy officials, relaying statistics from the authorities.

 “They positioned me in opposition to a wall,” Cox said, relating to the Dominican government, in a smartphone interview from his domestic in Tennessee.
 “The Dominicans said that I had to signal papers giving them permission to take her to a funeral home, and if I didn’t try this in four hours, they were going to don’t forget her a ‘Jane Doe.’
 They stated I had to provide them permission to cremate her or embalm her, or I would in no way get my mother back.”
 “If they classified my mother as a Jane Doe, they told me I would be forfeiting the frame,” Cox stated.
 “I will in no way get hold of a death certificate.
 I will never acquire my mom’s stays. … They did conduct a post-mortem, but they’ll not tell me what it says.”